Erebia melampus: Description in Seitz

 E. melampus Fuessl. (= janthe Hbn., aetherius Esp., arete Bell.)
 (36 b).
 One of the commonest Erebias of the Alps.
 Other districts where it occurs are the Pyrenees, the High Tatra and the western and southern Carpathian Mts.
 The ground-colour is black-brown, the margin reddish grey, the antenna blackish above, whitish grey beneath.
 The forewing has a russet macular band, interrupted by the veins, bearing in the same 2—3, more rarely 4 black ocelli.
 On the hindwing there are before the distal margin 3—4 ovate ferruginous spots which bear black dots.
 The underside is paler, more reddish grey, the band and spots being distinct.
-The wings of the female are more elongate, the ground-colour and band being lighter than in the male. — On the Altvater in Silesia there occurs the form sudetica Stgr.
-(36b); it differs from the alpine form in the distal band of the forewing being broader and lighter and bearing regularly 4, sometimes even 5 black dots, and in the ferruginous yellow spots of the hindwing being larger and being more prominent than in name-typical melampus. — Egg elliptic, longitudinally ribbed, sulphur-yellow, becoming reddish grey before emergence.
+The wings of the female are more elongate, the ground-colour and band being lighter than in the male. — On the Altvater in Silesia there occurs the form sudetica Stgr.[now full species Erebia sudetica] (36b); it differs from the alpine form in the distal band of the forewing being broader and lighter and bearing regularly 4, sometimes even 5 black dots, and in the ferruginous yellow spots of the hindwing being larger and being more prominent than in name-typical melampus. — Egg elliptic, longitudinally ribbed, sulphur-yellow, becoming reddish grey before emergence.
 Larva clay-colour before the last moult, then bright green, with dark dorsal line which is finely bordered with light colour, and with indistinct lighter subdorsal lines which are edged with dark; a lateral stripe light green, above the same the small orange stigmata.
 Reared on Poa annua.
 Pupa pale yellowish grey, with darker markings; free on the ground.
 The butterflies are on the wing in July and August, flying often in great abundance on the grassy alpine meadows and occurring up to 2600 m, their flight being low, slow and straight on.